dharmawanmul/TugasBesarOOPL2019/README.md

 </a>

 ### Thanks
-Big thanks to Nicolavickh Yohanes
+Big thanks to Nicolavickh Yohanes for the continous meetings, ideas and corrections in the code itself which leads into inequality at number of commits that makes it incommensurable.